 Understanding your organisations offer

-We know from our research with employers across the NHS, that a key barrier to increasing the recruitment of disabled staff/those with LDD is line manager understanding – specifically what support and action to take, and the impact of prejudice and stereotyping.
+We know from our research with employers across the NHS that a key barrier to increasing the recruitment of disabled staff/those with LDD is line managers understanding – specifically what support and action to take, and the impact of prejudice and stereotyping.